General Anil Chauhan, PVSM, UYSM, AVSM, SM, VSM, ADC

 Director, USI-CS3

-Major General Rajendra Singh Yadav, VSM (Retd), is a President's Awardee from the prestigious National Defence Academy, Khadakwasla.
+Major General Rajendra Singh Yadav, is a President’s Awardee from the prestigious National Defence Academy, Khadakwasla.
 He was commissioned into the coveted Rajputana Rifles Regiment of Infantry.
+He superannuated on 31 Dec 2017 after 38 years of glorious service to the Nation and Indian Army.

 Maj Gen Sanjeev Chowdhry (Retd)